How Long Do Write-Offs and Settlements Impact Your Credit History?

 The journey to better credit begins with understanding your current standing and committing to a disciplined plan.
 This includes actively monitoring your credit report, making timely payments, and reducing your overall debt burden.
 Taking these steps will help you demonstrate renewed financial responsibility.

 Regularly checking your credit report from all major credit bureaus (CIBIL, Experian, Equifax, CRIF Highmark) is the first crucial step.
 This allows you to identify any errors or inaccuracies that might be negatively affecting your score.
-According to Form 26AS (2026), you can also check your Annual Information Statement on the Income Tax Department portal for a of your financial transactions, which can help cross-verify details.
+According to the Income Tax Department (2026), you can also check your Annual Information Statement (AIS) for a of your financial transactions, which can help cross-verify details.

-If you find any discrepancies, such as incorrect account balances or accounts you don’t recognise, dispute them immediately with the respective credit bureau.
+If you find any discrepancies, such as incorrect account balances or accounts you do not recognise, dispute them immediately with the respective credit bureau.
 Resolving errors can significantly improve your credit score.
 This vigilance is especially important for self-employed individuals who might have complex financial transactions.

 Step 1: Obtain a copy of your credit report from each of the major credit bureaus in India, such as CIBIL, Experian, Equifax, and CRIF Highmark.